Clement-LVD/codexplor/README.md

 *WIP* \[🔧🔨\]

-`codexplor` offers functions that are dedicated to analyze a programming project, accordingly to several tools that perform a part of the analysis. `codexplor` also offers helper functions, e.g., for create and filter a network with the `igraph` package.
+`codexplor` offers functions that are dedicated to analyze a programming project, accordingly to several analysis tools. `codexplor` also offers helper functions, e.g., for create and filter a network with the `igraph` package.

 | Analyze a programming project | Helper functions |
 |:---|:---|